ArrJayOh/Test/Documentation/srs.md

 - C1.
 X Clone’s implementation must use Supabase.
 - C2.
 X Clone and its contents need to be appropriate for a professional environment.
 - C3.
 The frontend frameworks that may be used in the development of X Clone are limited to Angular, React, Vue, Svelte, or Flutter.
 X Clone uses React in particular.
 - C4.
 The backend frameworks that may be used in the development of X Clone are limited to Vanilla JavaScript/Typescript/Python using the Supabase libraries with the option of additionally using NestJS/Express/Fastify/Python FAST API.
-X Clone uses JavaScript in particular.
+X Clone uses JavaScript and TypeScript in particular.
 - C5.
 The structure of X Clone must adhere to a client-server architecture.
 - C6.
 X Clone’s design must be kept minimalistic and must exactly replicate that of the reference platform X.
 - C7.
 The development of X Clone must make use of an existing component library.
 This project uses the Material UI React component library.